Eulogies & Obituaries

 Warning: Avoid topics involving the cause of death, past legal issues, family grudges, or "inside jokes" that exclude more than half the room.
 If you have to say "You had to be there," the story shouldn't be in the speech.

-To help you visualize how this looks in practice, here are three ways to structure a funny yet respectful anecdote.
+To help you visualize how this looks in practice, here are three hypothetical examples showing how to structure a funny yet respectful anecdote.
+The names and details are invented for illustration.

 Example 1: The "Gadget Obsessive"